Research In Motion Limited (RIMM)

 Previous Statements by RIMM

-» Research In Motion Limited Management Discusses Q2 2013 Results - Earnings Call Transcript
+» Research In Motion Limited's CEO Discusses Q1 2012 Results - Earnings Call Transcript

-» Research In Motion Limited Management Discusses Q1 2013 Results - Earnings Call Transcript
+» Research In Motion Limited's CEO Discusses Q4 2011 Results - Earnings Call Transcript

-This call is available to the general public via call-in numbers and via webcast in the Investor Relations section at rim.com.
-The webcast can be accessed through your personal computer or your BlackBerry PlayBook tablet.
-A replay of the webcast will be available on the rim.com website.
-We plan to wrap up the call around 6:00 p.m.
+This call is available to the general public via call-in number and via webcast in the Investor Relations section at rim.com.
+The webcast include supporting slides that can viewed through your personal computer or your BlackBerry PlayBook tablet.
+A replay of the webcast will also be available on the rim.com website.
+We plan to wrap up the call before 6 p.m.
 Eastern this evening.
-[Operator Instructions]

-Some of the statements we will be making today constitute forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995 and applicable Canadian Securities Laws.
-These include statements about our plans, strategies and objectives and the anticipated challenges and opportunities in Q4 and fiscal 2014; our plans and expectations relating to the upcoming launch of BlackBerry 10 and its impact on our business; our expectations with respect to unit volumes, subscribers, service fees and marketing initiative, revenue, gross margin, ARPU and operating expenses; our anticipated operating loss in Q4, working capital management and our anticipated cash position; our product development and marketing initiatives and timing; plans and expectations relating to our CORE program and our strategic review; and other statements regarding our plans, objectives and expectations.
+Some of the statements we will be making today constitute forward-looking statements within the meaning of the United States Private Securities Litigation Reform Act of 1995 and applicable Canadian securities laws.
+These include statements about our expectations and estimates with respect to product shipments, revenue, gross margin, operating expenses, CapEx, depreciation and amortization, earnings, channel inventory and seasonality for Q3 and beyond; our expectations regarding RIM's near- and long-term tax rates; our product development and marketing initiatives and timing, including our expectations relating to the BlackBerry PlayBook and the QNX operating system; our expectations regarding our cost optimization and share repurchase programs; developments relating to our carrier partners and other statements regarding our plans and objectives.

 We will indicate forward-looking statements by using words such as expect, plan, anticipate, estimate, may, will, should, forecast, intend, believe, continue and similar expressions.
 All forward-looking statements reflect our current views with respect to future events and are subject to risks and uncertainties and assumptions we have made.